yubiuser/librespot-shairport-snapserver/README.md

 - Based on Alpine 3:18; final image size is ~116MB
 - All `(c)make` calles use the option `-j $(( $(nproc) -1 ))` to leave one CPU for normal operation
 - Compiling `snapserver`
-  - A deprecated option needs to be removed on the `airplay-stream.cpp`
   - Logging of information of the `airplay-stream` metadata handler has been modified from `info` to `debug` to reduce logspam
 - `s6-overlay` is used as `init` system (same as the [shairport-sync docker image](https://github.com/mikebrady/shairport-sync/tree/master/docker)).
 This is necessary, because *shairport-sync* needs a companion application called [NQPTP](https://github.com/mikebrady/nqptp) which needs to be started from `root` to run as deamon.
   - `s6-rc` with configured dependencies is used to start all services. `snapserver` should start as last